jeremy-jarvis/applitools-demo/setting-up-applitools.md

 ```

-Cucumber's default timeout is 5000 ms. This isn't long enough, at least on my computer, to avoid timing out during testing.
-So, add this line to change the default timeout.
-You might need to set this to a different value, depending on your development environment.
+Cucumber's default timeout is 5000 ms. This isn't long enough to avoid timing out during testing, at least on my computer.
+So, add this line to change your default timeout.
+You might be able to get away with using a shorter timeout.

 ```
 setDefaultTimeout(Number(20000));